polirritmico/force-xdg/README.md

 ```

 > Is ***strongly recommended*** to close the program as soon as posible on its
-> first run to get a clean file list as any dot-folders or files generated
+> first run to get a clean file list as any dot-folder or file generated while
-> while the program is running for first time will be added to the program's
+> the program is running for first time will be added to the program's list.
-> list.

 ### From the terminal: